 The night before your interview, a student host from the human genetics program will contact you with arrangements for dinner — typically comprised of a group of several applicants and several current students.
 This is a great time to ask your hosts all your questions about the program, life in Baltimore and any other concerns you might have.

 Your interview day begins in the Miller Research Building with a breakfast with Dr. Andy McCallion and Dr. Kimberly Doheny, the Directors of the Human Genetics and Genomics Training Program, Sandy Muscelli, Program Administrator, two current students as well as the other applicants.
 They will take this time to explain the official details about the program.
 If you have any questions, they are ready and willing to answer them.

 After breakfast you will start your interviews, which will be with preceptors of the program around campus.
 Current students will lead you to each interview.
 Each professor usually gets about 30 minutes with you, and you may see as many as five faculty members that day.
 The interview schedule is broken up by lunch with current students and a tour of the East Baltimore campus.
 According to our students, there are a few things to remember during interviews:

 “Try to stay relaxed: You wouldn’t be here if they weren’t already interested in you.”

 Lastly, what should you wear?
-For men, a nice pair of pants and a shirt are appropriate (a tie is optional but worn by many).
-For women, trousers, skirts and dresses are all appropriate.
+Business casual is appropriate.
 Don’t feel you need to buy a suit for interviews!
 Remember to wear comfortable shoes, as you might be doing a lot of walking around the hospital campus.
 Remember to bring an umbrella if rain is in the forecast.